Why do they say happiness is a state of mind? And what do you think – is it really so?

 We don’t mean in a monetary sense as most of us could not afford to do that.
 Often the nicest rewards are actually free anyway.

 Spend an hour with your partner, kids or other friends and family just ‘hanging out’.
 Go for a walk and take the time to appreciate the landscape around you.
 Watch a ‘guilty pleasure’ program on TV rather than the often depressing nightly news.
 Resolving to do one thing that makes you – and maybe only you – happy every day with help keep you happier overall.

 Treat Others Once a Day Too

 Doing something nice for someone else can be very uplifting too.
 Not buying something for someone, doing something.
 Making your child their favorite meal as a surprise.
-Dropping by to see a friend you haven't in a while.
-Helping someone else in a 'bad spot' without being asked.
-There are lots of ways that you can make other people's days a bit brighter and their smiles will make you smile too.
+Helping someone else in a ‘bad spot’ without being asked.
+Skyping a friend or relative you haven’t seen for a while.
+There are lots of ways that you can make other people’s days a bit brighter and their smiles will make you smile too.